 This is often referred to in the industry as a salt and pepper look.
-It is where we grind the top 1-3mm of the surface usually going over the entire floor just once.
-There is often no stone exposure in some areas, and other areas have a little or a lot depending on how the slab was poured.
-This type of concrete finishing is often used for the industrial look, or for garages, restaurants, outdoor areas etc. and is a more cost effective option.
-It is also the most cost effective option as it is not as expensive as a full stone exposure or our nil stone exposure.
+It’s where we grind the top 1-3mm off the surface, usually going over the entire floor just once.
+There is often no stone exposure in some areas, while other areas have a little or a lot depending on how the slab was poured.
+This type of concrete finishing is often used for the industrial look, or for garages, restaurants, outdoor areas etc. It is also the most cost effective option as it is not as expensive as a full stone exposure or our nil stone exposure.
 Why not click here to try out our cost calculator to see how much this finish will cost on your floor?

-This is our most popular concrete finishing and it shows you as much stone as possible through your floor.
-Provided the concrete has been poured evenly and to the right specifications you should have as the name suggests, full stone showing through.
-The achieve this look however the process is more labour intensive than the minimal as we have to grind over the floor usually 2-3 times to get all the stone showing and therefore is more expensive (click here to use our cost calculator to estimate you job).
+This is our most popular concrete finish and it shows you as much stone as possible through your floor.
+Provided the concrete has been poured evenly and to the right specifications, you should have as the name suggests, full stone showing through.
+To achieve this look however, the process is more labour intensive than the minimal as we have to grind over the floor usually 2-3 times to get all the stone showing and therefore it is more expensive (click here to use our cost calculator to estimate your job).
 As a general rule we grind down 4-6mm depending on the hardness of the slab.
-We cannot usually go any lower than this as there can be further complications.
+We cannot usually go any lower than this as there can be complications.
 This full stone exposure is a more decorative look and is often used in homes and showrooms.